 It may have bubbled under unnoticed for some time and then the symptoms appear.
 What is happening must be perplexing and worrying for those who had no idea about the disease and instantly alarming for those who did know.

 Diagnosis leads to treatment.
-A clinical or family history of aHUS helps get that diagnosis quicker and therefore quicker on to treatment; but this is more often than not unlikely to be the case.
+A clinical or family history of aHUS helps get that diagnosis quicker and therefore getting quicker on to treatment; but this is, more often than not, unlikely to be the case.

 Going through the logistics of getting an effective treatment is not always straightforward.

 These days for more and more, treatment means having an infusion of eculizumab to inhibit their complement and eventually the first eculizumab dose gets into the blood stream.
 What then?

 I have got aHUS and have had a dose of eculizumab, so when do I get better?